 The next meeting of the Planning Committee will be held on Monday 2nd December 2019 at 7.00pm the Steep Village Hall.
-The agenda will be available three days before the meeting.
+The agenda is available and can be viewed here.

 The minutes of Parish Council meetings and Planning Committee meetings are available on the Meeting minutes page of this website.These are in draft form until formally approved.